^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-For spring conjunctivitis is characterized by seasonal onset, then the disease lasts all year round.
-The occurrence of the disease of spring conjunctivitis is most often observed after 4 years of age.
+Spring conjunctivitis is characterized by a seasonal onset, and then the disease lasts all year round.
+The onset of spring conjunctivitis is most often observed after the age of 4.
 There is a phenomenon of general sensitization.

 Symptoms of spring conjunctivitis: